 - Weight: 23kg

-The LG CX OLED (LG OLED55CX) is the South Korean manufacturer’s mid-range OLED TV for 2020, offering new features at a more affordable price than the 2019 C9.
+The LG CX OLED (LG OLED55CX) is the South Korean manufacturer’s mid-range OLED for 2020, bringing new features to table at a more affordable price than the 2019 C9.

 The first OLED TV to ever go on sale was from Sony.
 The XEL-1 had a screen size of 11-inches and a native 960 x 540 resolution.
 All that real estate would have cost $2499.99 back in 2008.

 Fast-forward to 2020 and LG’s C-series OLED shows how far the screen technology has come.
-Perfect black levels, rich contrast, slim design and more smart features than you know what to do with for the price of £1799.
+Perfect black levels, rich contrast, slim design and a boatload of smarts for the sum of £1799.

-Much like last year’s C9 OLEDs, LG hasn’t reinvented the OLED wheel with the CX, but it has nudged it far enough to extract more performance from its mid-range OLED.
+LG hasn’t reinvented the OLED wheel with the CX, but it has nudged it far enough to extract even more performance from its mid-range OLED.

 LG CX (OLED55CX) design — A well-built and stylish TV

-There’s not much difference between the LG CX and the 2019 C9, but take nothing away from what LG has accomplished.
+There’s little difference between the LG CX and the 2019 C9 but take nothing away from its looks.
 The CX is another sleek, minimalist set that would make any room more attractive.

-The CX’s screen is suitably ridiculous in terms of depth, though the bottom rear panel – where the 40W speaker system, α9 Gen3 AI Processor and physical connections reside – adds some girth to the CX’s waistline.
+The CX’s screen measures at 46.9mm with the bottom rear panel – where the 40W speaker system, α9 Gen3 AI Processor and physical connections reside – adding some girth to the CX’s waistline.
 If you include the stand the CX is 1228 x 738 x 251mm (whd).

 LG CX (OLED55CX) features — An exhaustive set of features

-All four HDMI ports are 2.1 enabled, but only offer 40Gbps of bandwidth compared to the full 48Gbps of the 2019 OLED range.
-As full bandwidth is only needed for resolutions and frames rates higher than the market can currently offer, it’s nothing to be sore about.
+All four of the LG CX’s 2.1 HDMI ports offer 40Gbps of bandwidth compared to the full 48Gbps of the 2019 OLED range.
+As full bandwidth is only needed for resolutions and frames rates for 8K, it’s nothing to be sore about.

 HDMI 2.1 brings eARC, ALLM (Auto Low Latency) and VRR (Variable Refresh Rate) into play.
 The first ensures pass-through of lossless audio (such as Dolby Atmos) to an external speaker.
-ALLM means the OLED55CX’s display produces lower latency when connected to a game console; VRR syncs the display to match the console’s frame rate for less tearing and stutter.
-This, alongside 4K/120Hz compatibility, ensures the CX is suited and booted to cope with the demands of the PS5 and Xbox Series X.
+ALLM means the OLED55CX’s display automatically engages the display’s lower latency when connected to a game console; VRR syncs the display to match the console’s frame rate for less tearing and stutter.
+This, alongside 4K@120Hz (HFR) compatibility, ensures the CX is suited to cope with the PS5 and Xbox Series X.

 New for 2020 is Filmmaker Mode and Dolby Vision IQ.
-Filmmaker Mode is backed by the UHD Alliance, Hollywood creatives and the majority of TV makers.
-It disables picture enhancements and preserves a film’s creative intent that would have Messrs Scorsese, Jenkins, Coogler and Nolan nodding in approval.
+The picture mode is backed by the UHD Alliance, Hollywood creatives and most TV makers and it disables picture enhancements and preserves a film’s creative intent.

 Cinema mode Filmmaker Mode

-Filmmaker Mode is best viewed in darker conditions (getting close to the environment the film/show was graded in), and works across SDR, HDR10 and HLG modes (it won’t appear as an option when Dolby Vision is enabled).
-LG’s implementation allows for it to be switched on or off, but there’s no content available with the metadata tag to take advantage of it at the moment.
+Filmmaker Mode is best viewed in darker conditions (to reflect the environment the film/show was graded in), and works across SDR, HDR10 and HLG formats (it won’t appear when Dolby Vision is enabled).
+LG’s implementation allows for it to be switched on or off, but there’s no content available with the metadata tag to take advantage of it now.

 Dolby Vision IQ uses the TV’s light sensors to detect changes in a room’s ambient light; optimising brightness, colour and contrast of Dolby Vision HDR content.
 IQ can’t be switched on or off as it doesn’t feature in the menus.
-In fact, LG’s implementation relies on the AI Brightness mode, enabled by default with the Dolby Vision Cinema Home mode.
+LG’s implementation relies on the AI Brightness mode, enabled by default with the Dolby Vision Cinema Home mode.
 I can’t say I noticed IQ much during testing, so think of it as a nice rather than essential feature.

-OLED burn-in is increasingly less of a worry as LG has employed various solutions for dealing with it such as screensaver mode and pixel shifting.
-As long as the TV is used responsibly, image retention shouldn’t be an issue.
+LG has employed various solutions to deal with OLED burn-in such as a screensaver mode and pixel shifting.
+If the TV is used responsibly, image retention shouldn’t be an issue.

-For audio there’s Dolby Atmos compatibility.
-Also supported is Bluetooth Surround Ready which means two compatible speakers of the same model can be added as rear speakers.
-Continuing on from last year is WiSA (Wireless Speaker & Audio), which removes the need for cables/receivers by connecting to compatible wireless speakers.
+The LG CX Dolby Atmos compatibility.
+Also supported is Bluetooth Surround Ready, which means two compatible speakers of the same model can be added as rear speakers (such as the XBOOM PL7).
+Continuing from 2019 is WiSA (Wireless Speaker & Audio), which removes the need for cables/receivers by connecting to compatible wireless speakers.
 Bang & Olufsen, Harman Kardon and Klipsch have WiSA-ready speakers and subwoofers available.

-LG OLED55CX interface — webOS is a fluid and full of accessibility options
+LG OLED55CX interface — webOS is a full of options

 webOS remains the fluid, tile-based interface that’s responsive and easy to navigate.
-AI Preview and Intelligent Edit continue over from last year, adding to webOS’ accessibility.
-Menus are also feel less byzantine than last year.
+AI Preview and Intelligent Edit continue, while menus also feel less byzantine than last year.

-Set-up is fairly swift, and you’ll be guided through a process where the TV automatically detects any connected devices.
+Set-up is swift, and you’ll be guided through a process that automatically detects any connected devices.
 You’ll also have the chance to switch on AI-enhancements in AI Picture Pro, Brightness and Sound.
-To get the picture quality enhancements, switch on Picture Pro.
+To get the picture quality enhancements, Picture Pro must be switched on.

-There’s a wide selection of apps that includes Apple TV (which can now pass through Atmos), Disney+ and NOW TV are supported alongside various music and video apps.
-There’s also LG Channels, offering a curious selection of 50 channels including Classic Cars, Futbol Mundial and The Hollywood Reporter.
+There’s a wide selection of apps that includes Apple TV (which can now pass through Atmos), Disney+ and NOW TV are supported.
+LG Channels offers a curious selection of 50 channels that includes Classic Cars, Futbol Mundial and The Hollywood Reporter.

 The Home Dashboard is the hub for all inputs, outputs and Internet of Things (IoT).
-From there you can access content on linked media servers, switch between inputs, preview those inputs via picture-in-picture and manage connected devices through Wi-Fi, Bluetooth 5.0, AirPlay 2 and Apple HomeKit.
+From there you can access content on linked media servers (DLNA), switch between inputs, preview those inputs via picture-in-picture and manage connected devices through Wi-Fi, Bluetooth 5.0, AirPlay 2 and Apple HomeKit.

 The α9 Gen3 AI Processor offers improved upscaling performance, especially with faces.
 HD images are full of bold colours and contrast; textures are detailed, surfaces are convincingly conveyed and tonally it’s on point.
 It’s not necessarily the sharpest image, but it’s a remarkably strong performance.

 The α9 Gen3 processor is also deft when it comes to motion-handling.
-Watching Manchester City take on Burnley and there aren’t any distracting artifacts, with the OLED55CX able to keep track of fast-moving action without succumbing to ill-fated blur.
+Watching Manchester City vs Burnley and there are no distracting artifacts, with the OLED55CX able to keep track of fast-moving action without succumbing to ill-fated blur.

 Even SD is displayed with a sense of heroism.
 Despite the drop in quality, pictures are still watchable.
 There are predictable issues with halos around objects and people, as well as a softness and lack of detail, but it’s better than it has any right to be.

 New for 2020 is Peak Brightness.
 Turn it off and the TV offers deeper blacks.
-Setting it to high lessens black levels, but pumps up the overall brightness.
+Set it to high reduces black levels but pumps up the overall brightness.

-Give the CX 4K content and it flies.
-Black levels are impressively deep, but still provide detail in the darker areas.
+Even so, with 4K content the LG CX takes off.
+Black levels are impressively deep, but still provide detail in the darkest parts.
 Contrast is superb, making for suitably rich and dramatic presentation.
-It’s not the brightest OLED, though it feels brighter than the C9/E9, but there’s a naturalness and vibrancy to the CX’s colours and tones that’s exquisite.
+While it’s not the brightest OLED, it feels brighter than the C9/E9.
+There’s a naturalness and vibrancy to the CX’s colours and tones that’s exquisite to view.

 OLEDs ability to place bright and dark pixels together makes for dynamic looking images.
 The scene where the predator is hunting after Schwarzenegger’s Dutch illuminates the OLED screen with pin-point precision.
 Dark scenes with bright elements are particularly dazzling.

 With Dolby Vision content there’s a rich, textured and almost creamy aspect to the picture.
 The rich and verdant greens of the Vietnamese jungle in Spike Lee’s Da 5 Bloods stand out impressively, but interiors have lush, detailed quality to them too.
-Complexions are well conveyed, black levels are sufficiently deep and near-black levels are revealing with fine detail levels fantastic, doing justice to Newton Thomas Sigel’s cinematography.
+Complexions are well conveyed, black levels are sufficiently deep and near-black levels are revealing with fine detail levels fantastic.
+It’s a gorgeous image.